 Even after rapid surgical evacuation of a hematoma, patients suffering acute subdural hematomas with a midline shift will rarely recover fully from such injury due to their associated underlying brain injury complications.

 Patients suffering acute subdural hematomas after a bad head injury frequently have a devastating prognosis despite the timely surgical evacuation of hematomas.
-The reason for this due to underlying damage.
-Following surgery, patients frequently need intensive care for ventilator-dependent respiration, and to manage cerebral hypertension.
+The reason for this is due to underlying damage.
+Following surgery, patients often need intensive care for ventilator-dependent respiration and to manage cerebral hypertension.

 A subdural hematoma forms when a vein ruptures between the surface of one’s brain and skull.

-Numerous cases exist where there is an acute subdural haematoma operated on with complications including a midline shift.
+Numerous cases exist where an acute subdural hematoma is operated on with complications, including a midline shift.
 It is a medical term for a condition where the damaged region may fill and trigger serious issues if you have a significant brain injury.
 These types are the most severe.

 These happen rapidly and cause rapid trauma symptoms.
 These conditions cause 50 – 90% of persons to die.
 With this condition, there is morbidity and major mortality reduction in comatose patients treated within four hours.